jdupak/diploma-thesis/src/00_thesis.md

 > ```
 > **Example:** The origin of the reference `r` (denoted as `'0`) is the set of loans `L0` and `L1`.
 Note that this fact is initially unknown and that it is the task of the analysis to compute it.

 Polonius begins by processing the input facts, computing transitive closures of relationships and analyzing variable initializations and deinitializations across the CFG.
-It then proceeds to identify move errors, where the ownership of an object is erroneously transferred multiple times.
+Subsequently, it identifies move errors, which occur when an object's ownership is erroneously transferred multiple times.
 In the next step, it calculates the liveness of variables and the "outlives" graph (transitive constraints of lifetimes at each CFG point)[@polonius2].
 All origins that appear in the type of live variable are considered live.

 [^pol1]: A contiguous growable array type from the Rust standard library. ([https://doc.rust-lang.org/std/vec/struct.Vec.html](https://doc.rust-lang.org/std/vec/struct.Vec.html))